 The Blackwater Canyon Trail is perfect for hikers or mountain bikers in search of solitude.
-The relatively straight trail is beautiful, with mountains lining both sides of the canyon, and the roaring of the Blackwater River provides a soothing soundtrack.
-Better views of the river, including scenic waterfalls, are available during late fall, winter and early spring, when the trees don't have as many leaves.
+The trail curves along the Blackwater River and its North Branch, meandering through Blackwater Falls State Park.
+As such, this is a terrifically scenic pathway, with mountains lining both sides of the canyon, and the roaring river a steady soundtrack to your journey.
+Best views of the river, including scenic waterfalls, are to be enjoyed during late fall, winter and early spring, when the trees don't have as many leaves.

 In Thomas, head south on State Route 32 (Spruce Street).
 Turn right onto Douglas Road, which crosses the trail.
 Turn left off Douglas Road onto the trail (you can drive on this portion) to reach the trailhead, approximately 1 mile down the road.
 The trailhead, where there is space for parking, is marked by a Forest Service gate.

 In Hendricks, take State Route 72 east through town and turn right on Second Street.
 The trailhead is on the right.
 Look for the gazebo and parking at the trailhead.